Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 The eyelids have some of the thinnest and most delicate skin, so the surgeon should be conservative in the first procedure.
 If necessary, they can always do a follow-up procedure to remove more tissue.

-Blepharoplasty is usually effective to address loose skin and eye bags on the upper and lower lids.
-Make sure you do your homework on the surgeon to ensure they are skilled professionals who can deliver fantastic results.
+Blepharoplasty is usually effective at addressing loose skin and eye bags on the upper and lower lids.
+Make sure you do your homework on the surgeon to ensure they are a skilled professional who can deliver fantastic results.

 Request a Houston Blepharoplasty Consultation